ista-vamos/QuAK/README.md

   isIncluded VALF automaton2-file
   isIncludedBool VALF automaton2-file
   isEquivalent VALF automaton2-file
+  livenessComponent VALF output-file
-  monitor <Inf | Sup | Avg> word-file witness-file file-name
+  decompose VALF safety-output-file liveness-output-file monitor <Inf | Sup | Avg> word-file witness-file file-name
 ```

 The commands *stats* prints the size of the automaton and *dump* prints the automaton.
 Command *witness-file* instructs the preceding command to write a witness (if any) to the given file.
+Command *livenessComponent* computes and stores the liveness component into the specified file.
+Command *decompose* computes the safety-liveness decomposition and stores it into specified files.
 The remaining commands implement the decision procedures and monitoring algorithms as expected.
 For monitoring, the word files must contain one symbol per line.
 Use the option *-cputime* to print the running time, *-v* to print the input size, and *-d* to print the automaton.